Christ-Mind-Teachings/cmi-jsb/_til/chap05.md

 to make a mistake.
 I even permit you to become inflated with the sense of My Presence within you, when It manifests as a consciousness of My Power, My Intelligence, My Love; and I let you take these and use them for your own personal purposes.
-But not for long -- for, not being strong enough to control them, they soon take the bit

-in their teeth, run away with you, throw you down in the mire, and disappear from your consciousness for the time being.
+But not for long &ndash; for, not being strong enough to control them, they soon take the bit in their teeth, run away with you, throw you down in the mire, and disappear from your consciousness for the time being.